boozallen/sdp-pipeline-framework/resources/sdp/libraries/protractor/README.rst

 Protractor
 ----------

-Protractor is a test framework built for Angular and AngularJS applications that is used for end-to-end testing.
-The framework simulates user activity using the web application by running a developer's tests on a real browser.
+Protractor is a **test framework built for Angular and AngularJS** applications that is used for **end-to-end testing**.
+The framework simulates a person using the web application by running a developer's tests on a real browser.
 It adds a layer of tests to help ensure that newly added front-end code does not break already existing functionality or the build itself.

 Steps Provided
 ##############